mike99mac/zlma/README.md

   - Where mariadb is running, usually locally
 - db_name
   - The mariad database where the data is stored
-- eng_servers
-  - List of LPAR name/engineering servers' host name pairs
 - home_dir
   - The home directory where the ``zlmainfo`` script will be stored and run from
 - log_level
   - Log file verbosity: error (lowest verbosity), warning, info, debug (highest verbosity)
+- zlma_srvrs
+  - List of LPAR/zlma server pairs - one zlma server per LPAR is required

 #
 # zlma configuration file